 This method keeps grease out of your pipes and your pan from losing its nonstick quality.

-While I’m on the subject, put as little down your garbage disposal as possible.
-Lettuce and egg shells are a big NO.
+Also, while I’m on the subject, put as little down your garbage disposal as possible.
+Lettuce and eggshells are a big NO.

 It makes for a cloggy mess.
 Cloggy’s a word.
 I promise.

-Pour 1/2 c baking soda followed by 1/2 c vinegar and let it sit.
-When the fizzing stops run the disposal to clear it.
+Pour 1/2 c baking soda followed by 1/2 c vinegar and let it soak.
+Once the fizzing stops, run the disposal to clear it.

 You may need to repeat this process a few times.